Dry Eyes: What Kind of Cure is This?

 So, she offered another recommendation, with a bit of explanation;

-The problem is simply that your tear ducts are not flowing smoothly.
-As a result, your eyes are dry and irritated – the right eye a bit more than the left.
+The problem could be that your tear ducts are not flowing smoothly.
+So your eyes are dry and irritated – the right eye a bit more than the left.
 You can try this and see if it helps.”

 1. Wet a facecloth with hot water, or heat a wet facecloth in the microwave.